Erica-Iris/DM/README.md

 1. Download binary file according to your operating system from [Releases Section](https://github.com/bipinkrish/DeGourou/releases)
 2. Run the binary according to operating system

-    A. Windows user's can just simply run the .exe
+    A. Windows user's can just simply run the DeGourou-windows.exe

     B. Linux user's need to change the file permission and then can run